RuiNelson/rigol2spice/README.md

 # rigol2spice

-*A program to convert Rigol oscilloscope's .CSV files to a format readable by LTSpice.*
+*A program to convert Rigol oscilloscope's .CSV files to a format readable by LTspice.*

 Your Rigol oscilloscope can output .CSV files that capture a waveform, this program reads the .CSV file and converts it to [a PWL (piecewise linear)](https://www.analog.com/en/technical-articles/ltspice-importing-exporting-pwl-data.html) format.